Google Adwords 0808 278 1398 Bing Ads 0808 274 4482

 Sepsis is one of the biggest causes of pregnancy-related deaths, with a 2019 study finding that this condition accounted for as many as 25 per cent of all pregnancy-related deaths in the UK.

-Claire Simon, Partner and Personal Injury Lawyer at QualitySolicitors Parkinson Wright explains what sepsis is, how it can affect women and their babies during pregnancy or soon after birth, and whether you can claim for compensation if you fall ill with sepsis as a result of negligence in your care.
+Our Personal Injury Lawyers at QualitySolicitors Parkinson Wright explain what sepsis is, how it can affect women and their babies during pregnancy or soon after birth, and whether you can claim for compensation if you fall ill with sepsis as a result of negligence in your care.

 Sepsis is a complication which can result from an infection anywhere in the body, such as pneumonia, flu, or a urinary tract infection.
 It causes the immune system fighting the infection to go too far and attack organs and other tissues.